What to Know About Jimmy Carter’s National Funeral Service

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Jimmy Carter was the 39th president of the United States and served as the nation’s chief executive during a time of serious problems at home and abroad.
+Jimmy Carter was the 39th president of the United States and served as the nation’s chief executive from 1977 to 1981, a time of serious problems at home and abroad.
 Carter’s perceived mishandling of these issues led to defeat in his bid for reelection.
 He later turned to diplomacy and advocacy, founding The Carter Center in 1982 with his late wife, Rosalynn.
 For these efforts, he was awarded the Nobel Prize for Peace in 2002.
-Carter is the author of more than 30 books, most recently Faith: A Journey for All.
-He has been in hospice care since February 2023.
+Carter wrote more than 30 books, most recently Faith: A Journey for All.
+The longest living president in American history, he died at age 100 in December 2024.

 Quick Facts